Worry can be a powerful, mind-draining, heart-hurting emotion.

 “Anything”.
 Let go of anything we might normally worry about.

 “Everything.”
 Know that, as a Christian, God hears you and wants you to talk to Him.
 Do that through prayer.
 And pray for absolutely everything.
 Some will say “well, I don’t think God really cares about _____.”
-I say, leave that for God to decided.
+I say, leave that for God to decide.

 “Need”.
 Remember the difference between need and want.
 I may want a lot of things, even things that seem “spiritual” in nature, but God wants us to go deep and talk about what we really need.
 Of course, He knows, but verbalizing it, is a powerful way to get it out there and be brutally honest with ourselves.